Disney Introduces New Animal Kingdom Tour With FastPass+ Access To Both Pandora Attractions And Much More

 - Mar.
 25 – Apr.
 7, 2018

-Check-in for the new tour at Disney’s Animal Kingdom will take place in the courtyard of the DINOSAUR attraction which is over in Dinoland USA.
+Check-in for the new tour at Disney’s Animal Kingdom will take place in the courtyard of the DINOSAUR attraction, which is over in Dinoland USA.

 Some may look at the price of this tour and balk at it right away, but there will be those who find it to be extremely helpful when visiting Disney’s Animal Kingdom.
 All of the attractions included are those which can develop long lines, and that is especially true for the two in Pandora – The World of Avatar.
-With a host of FastPass+ entrances to attractions and a drink along with souvenirs, the $249 per person really doesn’t seem all that bad.
+With a host of FastPass+ entrances to attractions, and a drink and souvenirs, the $249 per person really doesn’t seem all that bad.

 [Featured Image by Danny Cox]